msampathkumar/datadriven/Project Submission.md

      {'cols': 28, 'test': 0.80222222222222217, 'train': 0.98334455667789}]
     """

     As per Okham Razor's rules, we are going to select the simplest and well performing.
-Luckily, we have got kbest_selected_cols at **26** which is comparitively top performer among other K-selections and also lower than actualy number of columns
+Luckily, we have got kbest_selected_cols at `26` which is comparatively top performer among other K-selections and also lower than actually number of columns

 * PCA
     Linear dimensionality reduction using Singular Value Decomposition of the data to project it to a lower dimensional space.

-    Like KBest, in a simmilar fashion we have tried PCA model but we have encounter some decrease in score.
+    Like KBest, in a similar fashion we have tried PCA model but we have encounter some decrease in score.

 ## Benchmark Model